CodeAsm/TFT_ILIexamples/README.md

 - Displays text and shapes on the ILI-based TFT LCD.
 - Uses the Adafruit GFX and Adafruit TFTLCD libraries for graphics rendering.
+  - Especially the TFTLCD lib seems very specific for their products.
+Might need to make a fork for mine.

 ## How to Compile